dariocazzani/CarND-PID-Control-Project/README.md

 ## Possible improvements.

-1. Speed control: Instead of manually writing a formula out of common sense, it would probably be better to explore writing a PID controller for the speed
+1. Speed control: Instead of manually writing a formula based on common sense, it would probably be better to explore writing a PID controller for the speed.
-2. It can be interesting what hyperparameters an automatic method would end up with.
-Again, I chose to do it manually in order to get a better insight of the various factors of the PID controller
+2. It can be interesting what hyperparameters an automatic method for param-tuning would end up with.
+Again, I chose to do it manually in order to get a better insight of what role plays each gain in the PID controller.